Healthy Recipes Blog

 Instructions

 • Place a fine-mesh strainer over a small bowl.
-Place the yogurt in the strainer.
-Wrap the bowl with plastic wrap and place it in the fridge to drain for at least two hours, and preferably overnight.
+Add the yogurt to the strainer.
+Place it in the fridge to drain for at least two hours, and preferably overnight.
 This step is important.
 Otherwise, the yogurt will be too liquid to make a proper frosting.

 Straining the yogurt.

 • Using an electric hand mixer set on medium speed or a hand whisk, beat together the strained yogurt, vanilla, and sweetener (and coconut flour if using) until the frosting thickens, about 2 minutes.
-Cover the frosting and place it in the fridge for 30-60 minutes while you bake and cool your cake or cupcakes.
+Place the frosting in the fridge for 30-60 minutes while you bake and cool your cake or cupcakes.

 Whipping the frosting.